Welcome to the Office of Clinical Research

 If you need assistance with a clinical trial — anything from budget development through study close out — please complete our new Clinical Research Navigation Assistance form.

 News-At-A-Glance (Highlighting Clinical Researchers at Penn)

-We will circulate a list of speakers and their topics in the coming months, as well as the central meeting location.
 The format will include both lectures and panels, with at least half the time reserved for discussion.

 Contact Holly Fernandez Lynch, JD, MBE, Assistant Professor of Medical Ethics, Department of Medical Ethics and Health Policy

 - Additional Guidance Regarding Consenting Subjects in Interventional Studies

 © The Trustees of the University of Pennsylvania | Site best viewed in a supported browser. | Site Design: PMACS Web Team